jgatheral/jgatheral.github.io/old-talks.md

 JOIM Fall Conference, Boston (October 2011).

-â€¢Â <a href="http://faculty.baruch.cuny.edu/jgatheral/Campos2011.pdf"><em>The execution puzzle: How and when to trade to minimize cost</em>Â </a>
+- [The execution puzzle: How and when to trade to minimize cost](/assets/slides/Campos2011.pdf) (Campos do Jordäo, August 2011)

-5th International Financial and Capital Markets Conference, Campos do JordÃ£o (August 2011).

 â€¢Â <a href="http://faculty.baruch.cuny.edu/jgatheral/GlobalDerivatives2011Volatility.pdf"><em>The variational most-likely-path</em>Â </a>